Close This site uses cookies. If you continue to use the site you agree to this. For more details please see our cookies policy.

 Here’s some information from Roger:

-Following our missionary involvement in Pakistan since 1968 we have many contacts in the lower Punjab and Sindh provinces.
+Following our missionary involvement in Pakistan since 1968, we have many contacts in the lower Punjab and Sindh provinces.
 Many of these contacts are Christian Marwari people.
-There are also other Hindu oriented people known as Sansi and some Muslim converts who are now our brothers in Christ.
+There are also Hindu-oriented Sansi communities and some Muslim converts who are now our brothers in Christ.

-Apart from these there are millions of suffering people who have lost homes, possessions and is some instances their own loved ones.
-Over 1200 have already perished in the floods.
+Beyond these, millions of people have lost homes, possessions, and in some cases loved ones.
+Over 1,200 have already perished in the floods.

-The people we have contact with are sending reports, video clips and pictures of the desolation.
-Through a WhatsApp group called PREM MINISTRY I have been updating friends of the present situation and any who request can be added to this.
-Previous details can be circulated.
+Those we know are sending reports, video clips, and pictures of the devastation.
+Through a WhatsApp group called PREM MINISTRY, I have been updating friends on the situation; anyone who wishes can be added.

-The map shows the worst flooded areas of the country (in red).
-The black circle just shows where the person who sent this is living.
-The people we have contact with are from just north of the black circle, South almost to the coast.
-See the faint line that marks the south east province of SINDH.
-The people we have contact with are in this badly affected area.
+The map shows the worst flooded areas (in red).
+The black circle shows the location of the contact who sent the map.
+Those we know are living just north of that point and south almost to the coast.
+The faint line marks the southeastern province of Sindh — the area where our contacts are most affected.

-In these badly affected areas Christian friends as well as many many Hindus and Muslims are in great need.
-We cannot but touch the surface of what is needed.
-In some instances help to rebuild simple mud brick brick homes may be provided.
-In some communities money to buy emergency food and medical aid might be sent.
-For others the need is for string beds and bedding.
+In these devastated communities, Christian friends as well as many Hindus and Muslims are in great need.
+We can only touch the surface of what is required.
+Some may receive help to rebuild simple mud-brick homes; others may receive funds for emergency food, medical care, or basic items like string beds and bedding.

-Please pray for these two families in particular that we have heard from recently:
+Please pray for these two families we have heard from recently:

 “My name is Arbelo Arif and my wife's name is Haseena Maseeh and I have five sons and one smallest daughter.
 Their names are Kamran Arbelo, Imran Arbelo, Farman Arbelo, Irfan Arbelo, Noman Arbelo, Neelam Arbelo.
 We are eight persons in our family.
 Rain in our country is running from a month and will continue to 15 September.
 Our conditions are bad.
 Please pray for us.”

-3. Rajan Victor tells of his situation:WhatsApp Image 2022-09-03 at 8"In these days Situation of Dist Mirpurkhas Sindh Pakistan, it is so hard to tell that the Terrible Disaster we are facing right now in our region Mirpurkhas City and Surrounded Cities.
-People are homeless, hundreds of thousands seeking help to survive in this situation.
-Flood damages everything of villages, even cities are full of water.
-Heavy rains stop for now, but we are facing a big famine, starvation is here, no clean water, thousands of villagers are homeless, fields of crops almost finished, thousands animals dead, prices of groceries Increasing as we were already facing economy issues.
-Words can't explain what condition are going through, keep us in your prayers."
+“In these days the situation of District Mirpurkhas, Sindh Pakistan, it is so hard to tell the terrible disaster we are facing right now.
+People are homeless, hundreds of thousands seeking help to survive.
+Floods have damaged everything; cities are full of water.
+Heavy rains have stopped for now, but we are facing famine, no clean water, thousands of villagers homeless, fields destroyed, livestock dead, grocery prices rising.
+Words can't explain what we are going through.
+Keep us in your prayers.”

-WhatsApp Image 2022-09-02 at 84.
-Raju Rahool (pictured with his family) He is a leading Christian and one of very few Sansi believers living in outside the North Sindh city of Shikarpur.
+Raju Rahool and family Raju is a leading Christian and one of very few Sansi believers living outside the North Sindh city of Shikarpur.

-As far as I know this is the only church building where Sansi people worship.
-Now badly damaged in the flood.
-I worked here in this community for several years from 2002-6.
-Homes here have also been damaged.
+The church building where Sansi believers worship has been badly damaged in the floods.
+I worked in this community from 2002–06, and many homes there have been damaged.

 ***Donations are now closed***